CALL NOW

 However, if a seat belt fails, or you are in a car accident caused by another driver which leads you to be hurt by your seat belt, you may be able to file an injury claim.
 A lawyer can help you understand whether you are eligible to file a seat belt injury claim during a free consultation.

-Causes Of Seat Belt Injuries
+Causes of Seat Belt Injuries

 According to the National Library of Medicine, seat belt injuries result from “the transmission of force upon impact associated with the restraint of a passenger.”
 In other words, the impact of a seat belt with an individual, such as from a car crash, leads to seat belt injuries.